bgpedersen/web-dev-guides/bash-and-git.md

     - [Bash scripts: Check code for debugger word](#bash-scripts-check-code-for-debugger-word)
     - [Bash scripts: Auto clean deleted branches](#bash-scripts-auto-clean-deleted-branches)
     - [Bash scripts: Rename folders and files to Kebabcase](#bash-scripts-rename-folders-and-files-to-kebabcase)

+## NPM

+### NPM: Remove packages not listed in package.json

+Run `npm prune` to auto remove packages not listed in package.json.

+### NPM: Go to repository of package

+Fast go to the package repo home with CLI, to check changelog or other info.
+Type `npm home your-package` to go to specific repo or `npm repo your-package` to go to the overall repo.

+### NPM: Package versions

+Always check the `CHANGELOG.md` of a repository before upgrading.
+Using `npm repo your-package` to get to it fast.

+Versions:

+- A semver / semantic versioning: Given a version number MAJOR.MINOR.PATCH, increment the:
+  - MAJOR version when you make incompatible API changes,
+  - MINOR version when you add functionality in a backwards compatible manner, and
+  - PATCH version when you make backwards compatible bug fixes.
+- `~` update all future **patch** versions, without incrementing the minor version. ~1.2.3 will use releases from 1.2.3 to <1.3.0.
+- `^` update all future **minor**/**patch** versions, without incrementing the major version. ^2.3.4 will use releases from 2.3.4 to <3.0.0.

+`npm outdated` to list current packages and new versions.

+`npm update` if you get a lot of red rows, updating your packages to the latest possible version according to your package.json, which is as well stated in the wanted column.

+If you are using the caret `^` in front of your versions in package.json, the major versions will not be updated (hence the yellow rows).
+This is good, cause there might be breaking changes updating to a new major version.

+`npm i the-package@latest` to update a dependency to their latest version.

+`npx npm-update-all` to blindly auto update all to the latest version.
+I don't recommend using this, since it can lead to snow ball effect of errors down the line of breaking changes.

 ## Git